 - Stuff the mushrooms well and save any remaining stuffing.

 - Place the stuffed mushrooms into a large baking dish and pour in the remaining chicken stock.
-Sprinkle no more than a ½ cup of the remaining stuffing mixture into the stock.
-Grate 2 tablespoons of Parmigiano Reggiano on top of the mushrooms.
+Sprinkle no more than a 1/2 cup of the remaining stuffing mixture into the stock.
+Sprinkle the remaining Parmigiano Reggiano on top of the mushrooms.

 - Bake for 20-25 minutes or until tender.
 If needed, broil for the last 60 seconds to brown the top.
 Spoon the sauce on top of the mushrooms or serve as is.
-Also, serve with lemon wedges.
+Serve with lemon wedges.
 Enjoy!

 Notes